OSVTAC/project-recommendations/pages/recommendations.md

 ### 5.1.
 Interim Voting System

-* The contract for the interim system (i.e. the system to be used after 2018) should permit all possible combinations of phasing in an open-source system alongside it.
+* The contract for the interim system (i.e. the system to be used after 2018) should permit all possible combinations of phasing in an open source system alongside it.
 Examples of possible combinations include:

-  * using open-source components to scan vote-by-mail ballots and the interim system to scan precinct ballots, or vice versa;
+  * using open source components to scan vote-by-mail ballots and the interim system to scan precinct ballots, or vice versa;

-  * using an open-source accessible voting device in conjunction with the interim system’s precinct-based scanner, or vice versa;
+  * using an open source accessible voting device in conjunction with the interim system’s precinct-based scanner, or vice versa;

-  * scanning the ballots of the interim system using an open-source scanner;
+  * scanning the ballots of the interim system using an open source scanner;

-  * tabulating ballots scanned by an open-source scanner using the interim system’s tabulation software;
+  * tabulating ballots scanned by an open source scanner using the interim system’s tabulation software;

-  * using an open-source reporting and/or tabulation system with the output from the interim system’s scanners;
+  * using an open source reporting and/or tabulation system with the output from the interim system’s scanners;

-  * using open-source components alongside the interim system in some subset of precincts (e.g. for a pilot rollout); or
+  * using open source components alongside the interim system in some subset of precincts (e.g. for a pilot rollout); or

-  * using open-source components alongside the interim system in all precincts (e.g. for an incremental roll-out of the open source system).
+  * using open source components alongside the interim system in all precincts (e.g. for an incremental roll-out of the open source system).

 * The requirements for the interim system should include interoperability